sharmerika/vidindexerdemo/README.md

 Keyword: "backpack" — Confidence: 0.73
 Keyword: "person" — Confidence: 0.95

+## Source Video Access

+The gameplay clip from *Hogwarts Legacy* used in this analysis is not publicly hosted due to privacy considerations.

+> If you're interested in viewing the original indexed video, feel free to reach out directly—I’d be happy to share the link upon request!

 # Notes:
 - AI models sometimes mislabel complex or fantastical scenes.
-- "motorcycle" and "backpack" were detected in a Hogwarts Legacy clip 🤷‍♀️
+- "motorcycle" and "backpack" were detected in a Hogwarts Legacy clip

 ##  Reflections
 This no-code demo helped me understand how machine learning models behave in cinematic, creative contexts.
-It’s a reminder that AI can be powerful, fascinating—and sometimes delightfully imperfect.
+It’s a reminder that AI can be powerful, fascinating, and sometimes delightfully imperfect.

 > This demo didn’t require writing scripts, because it didn’t need to.
 > Azure Video Indexer made the experience intuitive, visual, and fun to explore.